d39b/Deep-Language-Classification/README.md

 ## Requirements

-* Python 3.*
+* Python 3
 * Tensorflow (see [installation instructions](https://www.tensorflow.org/install/), for better performance GPU use is recommended)

 #### Optional:
-* Stanford CoreNLP Server to compute Part-Of-Speech tags and syntactic dependencies (see section [Setting up a Stanford CoreNLP server](documentation/corenlp-setup.md))
+* Stanford CoreNLP Server to compute part-of-speech tags and syntactic dependencies (see section [Setting up a Stanford CoreNLP server](documentation/corenlp-setup.md))

 ## Documentation

 * [Quickstart guide](documentation/quickstart.md)
 A simple example of how to train a neural network for natural language classification.

 * [Dataset format](documentation/data-format.md)
 Describes a JSON format for storing datasets containing natural language sentences with different types of annotations.